 Encouraging children to eat less candy can help prevent cavities but also has other health benefits.
 Establishing good dental health practices in kids is a proactive way to help reduce future health concerns, including improved heart health, lower risk of diabetes, cancer, stroke, and more.
 In fact, you can read about the benefits of good oral hygiene here.

 Whether establishing a new routine, or getting back on track with cavity prevention and good oral health practices, PERFECT TEETH dentists are here to help.
-Find a family dentist near you online today or call us at 844-717-9588 to schedule an appointment.
+Find a family dentist near you online today to schedule an appointment.

 Reviewed By PERFECT TEETH Dentist, Brian Daub, DDS